ishan-aggarwal/2026_lld_by_ishan/design-patterns/src/main/java/com/ishan/design_patterns/structural/README.md

 ## 4. Decorator

 **What it is**

-Adds behavior to an object dynamically without modifying its class.
+* Adds behavior to an object dynamically without modifying its class.
+* Adds responsibilities to an object dynamically at runtime by wrapping it, without changing its original class.
+* Favors composition over inheritance
+* Behavior is layered via wrappers, not hardcoded via subclasses

 **When to use it (real-world signal)**

-* You need optional or combinable features
+* You need optional or combinable behaviors
-* Inheritance would lead to too many subclasses
+* Subclassing would cause class explosion
+* Behavior should be attachable without affecting other objects

 **Example scenarios**

-* Adding compression or encryption to streams
+* Adding compression, buffering, or encryption to streams
 * Enhancing notifications with logging, retry, or auditing

+**Note**

+Decorator avoids class explosion by composing behaviors dynamically, while Bridge avoids class explosion by separating abstraction and implementation so both can vary independently.

 ---